The 20 Greatest Beach Towns in America

 Asbury Park, New Jersey

-In the not-so-distant past, Asbury Park was best known as a dated Springsteen reference -- a once great tourist mecca, turned as stale as months-old saltwater taffy.
-Now, to call Asbury Park a beach town on the upswing would be selling it insultingly short.
+In the not-so-distant past, Asbury Park was best known as a dated Springsteen reference -- a once-great tourist destination turned as stale as months-old saltwater taffy.
+The tide has shifted.
 AP's iconic boardwalk vibes have now made way for a "Brooklyn on the beach" feel.
-You want absurdly good live music?
-The Saint, Wonder Bar, and the Stone Pony are three legendary venues that would all get top billing in any other beach town.
-You want to drink?
-Asbury Festhalle and Biergarten, the always-lively Johnny Mac's, and the delightfully divey Bond Street bar top the list of the 50-plus bars in town.
+That extends into the city's legendary music scene, which will hopefully come roaring back to life sooner than later, but until then there's still plenty to do Want to drink?
+Asbury Festhalle and Biergarten is on point for al fresco imbing, holding rank alongside the always-lively Johnny Mac's and the delightfully divey Bond Street bar atop the list of the 50-plus bars in town.
 You want… uh… vintage pinball?
 The Silverball Museum Arcade has more than 600 machines.
 A bustling art scene, a longstanding LGBTQ community, and (obviously) a beautiful beach make Asbury Park worth fully greeting again, boss.

 Must eat/drink: For a solid middle ground between fancy and beachy-casual, check out Moonstruck for a mediterranean menu in a classic Jersey shore Victorian home.
 Asbury Park sneakily has one of the best pizzerias in the country in Talula's, and Pop's Garage is a cheap-as-hell beachside favorite, slinging two-for-$6 tacos and $3 happy hour beers.